The Radio Transmitter

 Harmonics may be produced in the RF power amplifier of a transmitter if

-• the modulation level is too low
+Correct answer: the modulation level is too high

-the modulation level is too high
+Therefore, harmonics may be produced if the modulation level is too high.

 Tags: none